OffchainLabs/arbitrum-classic/docs/Differences_Ethereum_Overview.md

 #### Fee Stats

-An object summarising fee charges for the current transaction.
+An object summarizing fee charges for the current transaction.
 It includes the units used, price paid, and price per unit.

 #### Return Data